 Next up was the coastal town of Caiscais.
 An coastal harbor town brimming with activity, from markets on the square, surfers, a beach, sailboats, cafes and the list goes on.
 My love and memories of Cape Cod, Rhode Island and all things New England came flooding back.
 I could totally .
 Love harbors just the same.
 Maybe it’s just being on the coast.
 Here are a few pics from the area –

 Our day was not quite finished – we promised Bruno (the lead principal for WE HATE TOURISM) and Gonzy that we would love to meet them at the LX Factory.
-This place was also recommended by Tiego our driver around Lisbon.
+A daytripping detour, always worth it to meet new people, right?
+Again, this place was also recommended by Tiego our driver around Lisbon.

-This hip, local artisan, shopping center, eatery in the old shipyard area of Lisbon is so super cool.
-There was everything from tatoo parlors to dancing studios to pottery makers, handmade furniture, boutiques galore.
+This hip, local artisan, shopping center is located in the old shipyard area of Lisbon is so super cool.
+There was everything from tattoo parlors to dancing studios to pottery makers, handmade furniture, boutiques galore.
 If I were a young artist just starting out, I would totally live here.
 Definitely mark this place as a MUST-SEE!

-The Rooftop bar here also has spectacular views of the bay and great drinks to boot!
+Atop the Rooftop bar there were also spectacular views of the bay and great drinks to boot!

 Touring around Belem

-Once again, thank YOU Tiego – he really took great care of us in Lisbon.
+Once again, thank YOU Tiego!
+He really took great care of us in Lisbon.
 He recommended we travel down to the town of Belem.
-We were dropped off near the MAAT and found out we could have taken another Tram, the 15 up and down the strip or back to Lisbon, but we found UBER to be just as easy and inexpensive.
+Then, he dropped us off near the MAAT and found out we could have taken another Tram, the 15 up and down the strip or back to Lisbon, but we found UBER to be just as easy and inexpensive.